 The Texas Juvenile Justice Department is a state agency focused on youth and public safety.
-We are looking for talented, dedicated professionals in positions that range from Youth Development Coaches and Case Managers to Lawyers and Accountants.
+We are looking for talented, dedicated professionals in positions that range from Juvenile Correctional Officers and Case Managers to Lawyers and Accountants.

 If you are ready for a career that makes a difference in the lives of young Texans, we invite you to browse our open positions.

 To apply, you will need to complete the following forms:

 Note: For most positions, you can complete this application online via the Texas Comptroller's Job Search Engine.

 - Child Abuse Registry Check Consent Form

 - Disclosure of PREA Employment Standards Violation

 - Authorization to Release Information